MDMCproject/MDMCproject.github.io/_sources/pages/simulations.rst.txt

 :py:meth:`~MDMC.MD.simulation.Simulation.minimize` and
 :py:meth:`~MDMC.MD.simulation.Simulation.run` the
 :class:`~MDMC.MD.simulation.Simulation`.
-The results of the simulation can then be accessed through :class:`~MDMC.MD.simulation.Simulation`, for example the :py:meth:`~MDMC.MD.simulation.Simulation.trajectory`.
+The results of the simulation can then be accessed through :class:`~MDMC.MD.simulation.Simulation`, for example via the property :py:attr:`~MDMC.MD.simulation.Simulation.trajectory`.

 For in-depth examples of these please see the related tutorials, particularly `Building a Universe <../tutorials/building-a-universe.ipynb>`_ and